abhishekarya1/Hash-Define-myNotes/content/spring-boot/basics.md

 ```

 ### Logger
-Logging is available in Spring by default provided by `slf4j` implemented by `Logback`.
+Logging is available in Spring by default provided by `slf4j` (Simple Logging Facade 4 Java) implemented by `Logback`, a successor to the infamous `log4j`.
 We don't need any dependencies for it separately.

 ```java
 // in Foobar.java